Roasted Fennel with Garlic & Herbs

 - Not a fan of the sharp licorice taste raw fennel?
 I don’t blame you.
 Raw it can be a bit too overpowering a flavour for some, but once roasted any taste of licorice disappears.
 Don’t write off fennel until you have tried it roasted, it truly becomes a completely different vegetable

-- It is suitable for almost any diet: I love sprinkling parmesan cheese over the top of the roasted fennel for added saltiness but if you are on a Dairy Free diet the fennel will still be delicious without it.
+- It is suitable for almost any diet: I love sprinkling parmesan cheese over the top of the fennel for added saltiness but if you are on a Dairy Free diet the fennel will still be delicious without it.

 How to serve this roast fennel: